-Anti-glare or solar reflective paint is a solvent-based paint which can be applied directly onto your conservatory roof.
-It has a metallic element which helps to reflect sunlight and reduce harmful UV ray penetration.
-Working in a similar way to conservatory window film, conservatory roof paint is easy to apply and creates a white finish which is weather resistant and requires no maintenance.
+Anti-glare or solar reflective paint is solvent-based and can be applied directly onto your conservatory roof.
+It has a metallic element that helps to reflect sunlight and reduce harmful UV ray penetration.
+Working in a similar way to conservatory window film, conservatory roof paint is easy to apply and creates a white finish that is weather-resistant and requires no maintenance.

 Creating a tinted window effect for your conservatory is done by using a special type of window film.
-Tinted window film is a metallic based product and works in the same way as the window film mentioned above.
-Instead of a clear finish, however, you get a tinted effect which cools down your conservatory while also reducing excessive brightness from the sun’s rays.
+Tinted window film is a metallic-based product and works in the same way as the window film mentioned above.
+Instead of a clear finish, however, you get a tinted effect that cools down your conservatory while also reducing excessive brightness from the sun’s rays.

 As you can see, there are many ways to cool down your conservatory.
 All of these methods are effective and which you choose will depend on your budget and expectations.
 If you’d like more advice on the best way to cool down your conservatory, contact Landmark Window Systems today.